 An exception is made for clients born into or joining a family already enrolled in a project.
-For children joining households, this only applies to children under the age of 18 who are being reunified with their guardian(s), this does not apply to children over the age of 18.
-These entry records should be created within one month of the child's enrollment/birth.
+These Entry records should be created within one month of the child's enrollment/birth.

 The acceptable threshold for compliance is 90% for all program types.
 Every program must follow the timeframe outlined in the plan.